athenian-apcs/week-eight-day-two-template/README.md

-# Week Eight Day TwoL Rational Class
+# Week Eight Day Two: Rational Class

 In this assignment, you'll be implementing the Rational class.
 Please see Canvas for details on the classwork/homework.